jutge-org/jutge-quizzes-toolkit/README.md

 #### Questions
 * Shuffle: The shuffle attribute will change the order of the question's choices or options.
->Does not apply to Open questions.
+>Does not apply to Ordering, Matching or Open questions.